 3. They have a gripe (legitimate or not) and need to vent.

 4. They truly want to be helpful and let other consumers know and learn from their experiences.

 Unfortunately, the majority of online reviewers seem to fall into the first three categories, and they usually contain little useful information.
-“This was the stupidest book I’ve ever read in my entire life,” or “Best burgers ever” are not reviews.
+“Was not what I thought it … would be like so did not like it” or “Great food and great vibe” are not reviews.
 They’re not even statements anybody cares about and therefore qualify as horribly written online reviews.
 A well-written review should not include:

 • A backstory.